 Estimated monthly price | 5,99 € | 12,99 € |

-For the time being, YouTube Premium Lite tested in selected countries as the Thailand, Germany, Australia and the United States.
-No official announcement has yet been made for the FranceBut there's a good chance that this offer will be extended to other regions if the results are conclusive.
+For now, YouTube Premium Lite is being tested in select countries as the Thailand, Germany, Australia and the United States.
+No official announcement has yet been made for the France, but there's a good chance this offer will come to other regions if the results are conclusive.

-If this test is successful, Google could roll out this offer as early as 2025based on public reception and the impact on advertising revenues.
+If this test is successful, Google could generalize this offer as early as 2025, depending on public reception and the impact on its advertising revenue.

-So, would you be willing to pay for this lighter version of YouTube Premium?
-Share your opinion and stay tuned for future announcements to find out if this offer will arrive in France!
+So, would you be willing to pay for this stripped-down version of YouTube Premium?
+Share your opinion and stay tuned for upcoming announcements to find out if this offer will arrive in France!

-ValueYourNetworkan expert in influence marketing since 2016, closely follows the evolution of digital platforms and their impact on content creators.
-Contact us to discover our analysis and advice on the digital world! 🚀
+ValueYourNetworkan expert in influence marketing since 2016, has closely followed the evolution of digital platforms and their impact on the content creators.
+Contact us to discover our analyses and advice on the digital world! 🚀